 So after this I tried compiling the extension using phpize, but compiling it against my php I had just installed into my $HOME/phpBuild directory.
 I used the instructions in the comments on the PHP Manual page for Compiling shared PECL extensions with phpize.

-$HOME/phpBuild/bin/phpize (this gave lots of errors)
+(this gave lots of errors)./configure --with-php-config=$HOME/phpBuild/bin/php-config --with-imagick=$HOME

 make